Why does a graduate student need to be in a college at all?

 - Social life and activities which aren’t available through your department

-All graduate students are assigned a College Adviser who are glad to help with any problems, particularly those which you might not normally take to someone in your department, including: pastoral support - or directing you to appropriate persons for assistance - on personal or coping issues; discussing difficulties you may be experiencing in your department or faculty and/or with your supervisor; generally keeping an eye on your progress (although not acting as a second supervisor); and perhaps general advice on applications for research funding, conferences and seminar attendance, publication and career plans.
+All graduate students are assigned a College Adviser who is glad to help with any problems, particularly those which you might not normally take to someone in your department, including: pastoral support - or directing you to appropriate persons for assistance - on personal or coping issues; discussing difficulties you may be experiencing in your department or faculty and/or with your supervisor; generally keeping an eye on your progress (although not acting as a second supervisor); and perhaps general advice on applications for research funding, conferences and seminar attendance, publication and career plans.
 You will meet your College Adviser during your first term, and you are encouraged to contact your College Adviser as and when you need advice or help.

-How can I apply for Study and other College grants?
+How can I apply for study and other College grants?